 Given a bit of introduction of ATC levels at the section “materials and methods”.
 I will go through the different distribution of the ATC 1 level along the different databases, emphasizing in those ones that are designed for a specific class-disease.
 Also observing how interactions are distributed depending the ATC 1 level (If a ATC class is more likely to interact with itself or the others) (Using also figures created for the second presentation with Søren).

 Emphasize on observed ATC levels that are overrepresented or underrepresented.
 Assesing importance by observing its risk ratio.

+Are you planning on using the circular plots figure we did?
+I think that one is a cool one.

 Network analysis